divk123/Anime_Recom/README.md

 # Anime_Recom
-An anime recommendation model to predict the user's anime preferences based on their search
+An anime recommendation model to predict the top 5 most similar anime to a particular anime that the user enters